JoshJancula/triviaGame/pseudo.md

 create a clock to countdown the time left to guess

-create buttons with and use value to determine user answers
+create buttons with a way to log correct and wrong answers to determine user answers

-create a function to pop question
+create a function to ask queston
 	-call clock in this function
 	-what is the question
 	-what are the answers (array)
 	-index into array to get right answer

+create a function to ask next question
+	- ask next question will see if there are more questions

 create a start button that triggers the game initially

+create a function to finish question
+	- this will display tally at the end
+	- stop the clock in this function